What’s New in 2026

 Employers can choose the payment method—including cash, check, direct deposit, money order, or payroll card—as long as employees receive full payment on their payday.

-Employers can only use direct deposit for an account chosen by the employee or financial institutions whose deposits are insured by the federal government.
-Employers may require employees to accept payment via direct deposit, but only if the employee chooses the account and only if the direct debit costs won’t result in the employee receiving less than the minimum wage.
+Employers can use direct deposit only for accounts chosen by the employees or through financial institutions whose deposits are insured by the federal government.
+Employers may require employees to accept payment via direct deposit, but only if the employee chooses the account and only if the direct deposit costs won’t result in the employee receiving less than the minimum wage.

 Some forms of compensation, like commissions and bonuses, can be paid annually if the employee is given notice of this.